For me, family travel means so much more than attending an endless stream of amusement parks or seeking out the nearest kids club.

 Sally-Ann from Toddlers on Tour

 The other great area to explore is the waterfront of the Port of San Francisco.
 There is a paved boardwalk along the entire city side of the harbour and where you will get views to the Golden Gate Bridge.
-It is also where you can catch the ferry for an entertaining and educational tour of Alcatraz (just make sure you book in advance).
-Finish off by relaxing at Fisherman’s Wharf; meander through the stalls, see the sea lions and have a drink over a bowl of clam chowder.
-More fall trip ideas
+It is also where you can catch the ferry for an entertaining and educational tour of Alcatraz (just make sure you book in advance and if you are carrying lots of bags, find a luggage storage place nearby).

 Singapore is an excellent place to visit with the kids in tow.
 It is buggy friendly, nearly all restaurants are child-friendly, and the majority of malls have excellent baby care facilities.
 Plus there are a whole host of fabulous family-friendly attractions.